-countries^{66,67} and one in both low/middle- and high-income countries64.
-Two trials were specifically designed to evaluate the use of vaginal progesterone in women with a twin gestation and a sonographic short cervix ($CL \le 15 \text{ mm}^{64}$ and CL between 20 and 25 mm^{69}).
-The remaining four studies tested the effect of vaginal progesterone in women with unselected twin gestations and their authors provided data relevant to women with a $CL \le 25 \text{ mm}$ before randomization^{65-68}.
-The trial that assessed vaginal progesterone in women with a CL between 20 and 25 mm^{69} provided data for 224 mothers and their 448 fetuses/infants.
-The other five studies provided data for 79 women and 158 fetuses/infants.
+The individual characteristics of the studies included in the meta-analysis are shown in Table 2.
+Five studies were double-blind, placebo-controlled trials.64-68 The remaining study compared vaginal progesterone with no treatment.69 Three studies were performed in low/middle-income countries,^{65,68,69} two in high-income countries,^{66,67} and one in both low/middle- and high-income countries.64 Two trials were specifically designed to evaluate the use of vaginal progesterone in women with a twin gestation and a sonographic short cervix (CL ≤15 mm64 and CL between 20-25 mm69).
+The remaining four studies tested the effect of vaginal progesterone in women with unselected twin gestations and their authors provided data relevant to women with a CL ≤25 mm before randomization.65-68 The trial that assessed vaginal progesterone in women with a CL between 20-25 mm69 provided data for 224 mothers and their 448 infants.
+The other five studies provided data for 79 women and 158 infants.

-Three studies used vaginal progesterone 200 mg/day (capsule64, pessary66 or ovule68), one used vaginal progesterone suppositories 100 mg/day65, one used vaginal progesterone suppositories 400 mg/day69 and the remaining study used vaginal progesterone suppositories 200 or 400 mg/day67.
-Treatment was started between 20 and 24 weeks' gestation in five trials^{64-67,69}, and between 18 and 21 weeks' gestation in the remaining trial68.
-Five studies reported that participants received medication from the time of enrollment until \sim 34 weeks' gestation^{64-68}, and one study reported medication from enrollment until 37 weeks' gestation69.
-Two trials included only women with a dichorionic twin gestation^{67,69}.
-Major fetal abnormality, cervical cerclage in place or planned, allergy to progesterone and hepatic dysfunction were reported as exclusion criteria in most studies.
-The primary outcome measure was preterm birth < 34 weeks' gestation in two trials^{66,69}, preterm birth < 37 weeks' gestation in two trials^{65,67}, spontaneous preterm birth < 34 weeks' gestation in one trial64 and mean gestational age at delivery in the remaining study68.
-The study by El-Refaie et al.69 did not collect data for some neonatal morbidities, such as necrotizing enterocolitis, intraventricular hemorrhage, proven neonatal sepsis and retinopathy of prematurity.
+Three studies used vaginal progesterone 200 mg/day (capsule.64 pessary.66 or ovule,68), one used vaginal progesterone suppositories 100 mg/day,65 one used vaginal progesterone suppositories 400 mg/day,69 and the remaining study used vaginal progesterone suppositories 200 or 400 mg/day.67 Treatment was started between 20-24 weeks of gestation in five trials,^{64-67,69} and between 18-21 weeks of gestation in the remaining trial.68 Five studies reported that participants received study medication from the time of enrollment until \sim 34 weeks of gestation.64-68 and one from enrollment until 37 weeks of gestation.69 Two trials included only women with a dichorionic twin gestation.^{67,69} Major fetal abnormalities, cerclage in place or planned, allergy to progesterone, and hepatic dysfunction were reported as exclusion criteria in most studies.
+The primary outcome measure was preterm birth <34 weeks for two trials,^{66,69} <37 weeks for two trials,^{65,67} spontaneous preterm birth <34 weeks for one trial,64 and mean gestational age at delivery for the remaining study.68 The study by El-refaie et al69 did not collect data for some neonatal morbidities such as necrotizing enterocolitis, intraventricular hemorrhage, proven neonatal sepsis and retinopathy of prematurity.

 The risk of bias in each included study is summarized in Figure 2.
 All studies had adequate generation of allocation sequence and concealment of allocation, and appeared to be free of selective outcome reporting and other sources of bias.
-Five studies were considered to be at low risk of selection, performance, detection, attrition and reporting biases^{64-68}.
-The study by El-Refaie et al.69 had a high risk of performance and detection biases because patients, clinical staff and outcome assessors were not blinded to the allocated interventions.
-In addition, this trial was judged to be at unclear risk of attrition bias because the number of losses to follow-up was not balanced across study groups (7.2% in the vaginal progesterone group and 13.6% in the no treatment group).
+Five studies were considered to be at low risk for selection, performance, detection, attrition, and reporting biases.64-68 The study by El-refaie et al69 had high risk of performance and detection biases because patients, clinical staff and outcome assessors were not blinded to the allocated interventions.
+In addition, this trial was judged to be at unclear risk of attrition bias because the number of losses to follow-up was not balanced across study groups (7.2% in the vaginal progesterone group and 13.6% in the "no treatment" group).